Thrift Shopping For Mens Suits – Tips & Finds

 Thrifted Ralph Lauren Overcoat

 This is my everyday overcoat.
 It is a Lauren (Ralph Lauren) faux-suede 3/4 length coat with a zip-out quilted lining.
 This was purchased for $12.00 at a Savers Thrift Shop.
 It was in like new condition, possibly a donation by a local department store (my guess is Dillard’s).
 This is a good coat for rain and snow as it can be quickly thrown into the washing machine and comes out looking great (even though the label says dry-clean only).
 The scarf is also thrifted from Savers for the princely sum of $1.00, as are the cotton L.L.
 Bean chinos ($6.00).

 Thrifted Emilio Yuste Silk/Wool Houndstooth Sportcoat

 I purchased this beautiful second-hand Emilio Yuste tan silk/wool houndstooth sport coat (ventless, two-button) for the grand sum of $24.00 (including shipping) on eBay.
 I was not familiar with this label (it is made in Spain), but it was apparent from the eBay sellers photos that the fabric had a beautiful finish.
 From my online research, I could see that it was a popular mid-priced menswear brand in Spain most likely imported by a small specialty menswear shop in the US.

 The fabric is simply beautiful.
 The silk has a high sheen and luxurious feel and really makes this jacket distinctive.
 It has a classic ventless European cut and fit me with no alterations required.
 An impressive jacket!
-I matched it with an Arrow 100% cotton dress shirt ($3.00 Salvation Army Thrift Shop) and a Tommy Hilfiger silk tie ($2.00 Salvation Army Thrift).
+I matched it with an Arrow 100% cotton dress shirt ($3.00, local thrift shop) and a Tommy Hilfiger silk tie ($2.00, local thrift shop).